Using Ripple Effects to support students with special needs

 Ensures fidelity to proven-effective cognitive, behavioral and affective strategies

 The combination of having content expertise locked inside the system and expert judgment written into the data structure ensures that fidelity to evidence-based practice is preserved, even when the program is facilitated by non-professionals.

 Matches instruction to each student’s learning strengths

 Students learn what they need in whatever ways they learn best: seeing, hearing, watching, and/or kinesthetic involvement.
-Problem solving scenarios, direct behavioralinstruction, peer modeling, true stories, interactive games, skill rehearsal, journaling, transfer training, along with a reward system, are all built in.
+Problem solving scenarios, direct behavioral instruction, peer modeling, true stories, interactive games, skill rehearsal, journaling, transfer training and a reward system are all built in.

 Reduces the documentation burden